How to Promote Your Premium WordPress Theme

 From SEO standpoint, always add relative hashtags to your posts.
 If the theme is a freemium solution, don’t forget about #free #WordPress #theme tags as well.
 Also, make sure that each social media profile has a link to your website, so the visitors can find all your products without searching through posts.
 Following others and telling about your product, offering cross-promotion can also help you spread the word about what you do.

-Create a discussion, post questions, ask for honest feedback about your theme.
-It’s a hard work to keep your finger on the pulse of all relative conversations, be it a Facebook post or blog article, but it’s hard to overestimate significance of such interaction.
+Get involved in the WordPress community!
+Create a discussion, post questions or provide answers, ask for honest feedback about your theme, work with plugin developers to make your theme compatible, etc. It’s a hard work to keep your finger on the pulse of all relative conversations, be it a Facebook post or blog article, but it’s hard to overestimate significance of such interaction.

 Do you have more tips or experience to share?
 Speak your mind in the comments section below.
 We’d love to know what you think!